These days, there are so many food choices. Every marketing trick is used to make you buy brain foods, all-natural, fat-free or gluten-free products.

 If you think about drinking red wine, you should drink maximum 1 glass of red wine per day as a woman and maximum of 2 glasses of red wine per day for men.
 One glass of red wine should contain 175ml, don’t overdo it.

-Keep in mind that there are also potential risks to drinking alcohol:
+Keep in mind that there are also potential risks to drinking alcohol.
+Such risks include addition, depression and weight gain when you’re not drinking carefully.

 “You are what you eat.”